proenterprise/yeenvoice/docs/api.rst

 API
 ===

-Invoice Ninja provides a RESTful API, `click here <https://app.invoiceninja.com/api-docs#/>`_ to see the full list of methods available.
+Yeenvoice provides a RESTful API, `click here <https://app.invoiceninja.com/api-docs#/>`_ to see the full list of methods available.

 To access the API you first need to create a token using the "API Tokens” page under "Advanced Settings”.